Actindo-AG/Documentation/ActindoWorkFlow/Operation/05_UpdateDeployedVersion.md

 # Update a deployed version

 The *Update deployed version* function is designed to support in the test phase.
 Updating a deployed version does not create a new version, but overwrites the current version.
 This means that changes to the workflow are not recorded.
-It is recommended that you do not use it in a production system.
-Note that if you use this option in a production system, you will not be able to display both the recent changes with the *Show changes* function and to display a change log.
 For example, this function is suitable, if one of the included transitions is running on an error because of faulty configuration, and you do not want to set up the whole workflow again.
+It is recommended that you do not use this function in a production system.

 #### Prerequisites